 Spring – a time to start again?

-In the wintertime, nature mainly goes into hibernation.
-Trees and plants look dead.
-Bare and as though nothing is happening.
-But underneath they are preparing for spring.
+In the winter, nature goes into hibernation.
+Trees and plants look dead, bare and as though nothing is happening.
+But underneath they’re preparing for spring.
 Replenishing, resting, getting ready to launch into bloom.

-Do you want to do things the same way you’ve done them before, or do you want to change your approach either for different results, or just because you’re bored of the way you’ve been doing things and want to shake it up a little?!
+Maybe you’re looking at how you do things and wondering if you want to change your approach either for different results, or just because you’re bored of the way you’ve been doing things and want to shake it up a little?!

 We can always start again.